yvesbou/NFT-Collection-LW3/contract/README.md

 - specify the script which deploys the contract `script/<scriptName>.s.sol:<contractName>`
 - fork-url is the url from the local blockchain see terminal
+- add private key to arguments
-- take a private key from the one of the accounts that are displayed
+  - take a private key from the one of the accounts if you just wanna play around in the console
+  - if you want to interact with the local blockchain with your frontend you need to use a key from your browser wallet
 - run the following command

 ```
+# never use the private keys from anvil, there are for sure bots that drain the account immediately if there are tokens
 forge script script/CryptoDevs.s.sol:CryptoDevsScript --fork-url http://localhost:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --broadcast
 ```